Setting Up a Delivery Service for CRM

 To add an additional service to the delivery service, we will call the method sale.delivery.extra.service.add.
 We will pass the following parameters:

-• DELIVERY_ID — identifier of the delivery service to which the service will be linked.
+• DELIVERY_ID — the identifier of the delivery service to which the service will be linked.
 For the Taxi profile, we will specify the identifier 227, which was obtained in the second step.
 For other profiles, substitute your own identifier.
 You can get a list of delivery service identifiers using the method sale.delivery.getlist.

-• ACTIVE — flag indicating whether the service is active.
+• ACTIVE — the flag indicating whether the service is active.
 Possible values: Y — yes, N — no. We will pass Y.

-• TYPE — type of service.
+• TYPE — the type of service.
 Possible values: enum — list, checkbox — single service, quantity — quantitative service.
 We will specify checkbox.

-• PRICE — cost of the service type in the currency of the delivery service.
+• PRICE — the cost of the service type in the currency of the delivery service.
 We will specify 1000.

 For services of type enum, the cost is specified using the ITEMS parameter.
 For more details, refer to the documentation for the method sale.delivery.extra.service.add.